 Total Residential Electricity Consumption

 Naturally, total residential energy consumption has increased throughout the years.
 However, some years saw unchanging or decreasing energy from the previous year despite residential growth, indicating less energy usage per person or greater energy efficiency.
-In 2019, San Joaquin County residents collectively consumed nearly 1.9 million kilowatts (1,900 gigawatts) of electricity.
+In 2019, San Joaquin County residents collectively consumed nearly 1.9 million kilowatts (1,900 gigawatts) of electricity and 90 million therms of gas.

 Residential Electricity and Gas Consumption per Capita